 An attendance event includes any/all absences, tardies, late arrivals and/or early dismissals.
 Attendance calculations are as follows: Tardy events equals 35% or less of the school day.
 Half day events equal 35% or less of the school day.
+Half day events equal 35% or less of the school day.
 Half day events equal 36%-83% of the school day.
-Who day events equal 84% or greater of the school day.
+Whole day events equal 84% or greater of the school day.